microsoft/conversational-speaker/README.md

 ## Raspberry Pi
 _If you are new to Raspberry Pis now would be a good time to check out the [getting started](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started)._
+### 1. OS
-1. Insert an SD card into your system run the Raspberry Pi Imager.
+1. Insert an SD card into your PC
-1. Go to https://www.raspberrypi.com/software/, download and run the Raspberry Pi Imager
+1. Go to https://www.raspberrypi.com/software/ then download and run the Raspberry Pi Imager
 1. Click `Choose OS` and select the default Raspberry Pi OS (32-bit).
 1. Click `Choose Storage`, select the SD card
 1. Click `Write` and wait for the imaging to complete.
 1. Put the SD card into your Raspberry Pi and connect a keyboad, mouse, and monitor.
-1. Complete the initial setup, making sure to configure WiFi and apply recommended updates.
+1. Complete the initial setup, making sure to configure WiFi.

+### 2. USB Speaker/Microphone
+1. Plug in the USB speaker/microphone if you have not already
+1. Right-click on the volume icon in the top-right of the screen and make sure the USB device is selected.
+1. Right-click on the microphone icon in the top-right of the screen and make sure the USB device is selected.

 ## Azure
 The conversational speaker uses Azure Cognitive Service for speech-to-text and text-to-speech.
 Below are the steps to create an Azure account and an instance of Azure Cognitive Services.